feature-image

 ADVERTISEMENT

-She claims that she filed the suit after multiple failed attempts to contact him and resolve this privately.
-“I filed for paternity papers after multiple attempts to resolve this privately,” she said in a statement to TMZ at the time.
+“I filed for paternity papers after multiple attempts to resolve this privately,” Santiago said in a statement to TMZ.
 “Paul Pierce is the father of my son, King, and I am simply asking for a paternity test so the truth can be confirmed.
-This isn’t about drama or attention — it’s about accountability and doing what’s right for my child.”
+This isn’t about drama or attention, it’s about accountability and doing what’s right for my child.”

 ADVERTISEMENT

-Contrary to his immediate posts when he was arrested in October 2025 and when he was laid off by Fox Sports 1 in July 2025, Pierce has not spoken on the paternity lawsuit.
-Not to the media, not to Princess Santiago.
+Contrary to his immediate posts after Pierce was arrested in October 2025 and after he was laid off by Fox Sports 1 in July 2025, Pierce has not spoken about the paternity lawsuit.
+Not to the media, not to Santiago.
+Strikingly, the Celtics legend’s own public admissions form the basis of Santiago’s lawsuit.
+But he’s so far remained mum on the situation.

 ADVERTISEMENT

-In the documents, Santiago cites Pierce’s diverse earnings for the six-figure demand.
-She refers to his NBA career from 1998 to 2017 and says he earned “approximately $195 million to $203 million in total NBA salary.
+In the documents, Princess Santiago cites Paul Pierce’s diverse earnings as the basis for the six-figure demand.
+She refers to his NBA career from 1998 to 2017 and says he earned “approximately $195 million to $203 million in total NBA salary.”

 ADVERTISEMENT

-She also cites his remarks, likely from the recent Club Shay Shay interview.
-In that Pierce claimed, “he made enough money from endorsements that he did not have to use his NBA salary to pay his expenses or generous expenditures on his family, romantic partners, and family.”
+Santiago also cites his remarks, likely from the recent Club Shay Shay interview.
+She cites a remark by Pierce about making “enough money from endorsements that he did not have to use his NBA salary to pay his expenses or generous expenditures on his family, romantic partners, and family.”

-Pierce has three kids, Prianna, Adrian, and Prince with ex-wife, Julie Landrum.
+Pierce has three kids: Prianna, Adrian, and Prince with ex-wife Julie Landrum.
 His kids occasionally appear on his social media, and he often talks about them.
+As of this week, Pierce has not issued an official statement regarding the suspected $149,000 legal hit or the ongoing custody battle.

 ADVERTISEMENT